bconf-lang/bconf/SPEC.md

     // This $env cannot be used elsewhere in this file.
     $env = "production"

+    // ALIAS: Export the value for $app_name under the $aliased_name name
+    $app_name as $aliased_name

-    // ALIAS: Exports the value of $app_name under the name $name.
+    // This is another way to alias since its assigning the value of $app_name under the name $name.
     $name = $app_name

     // ----------------------------------------------------